slab/quill/docs/editor/configuration.md

 - Number of milliseconds between checking for local changes in the editor.
 Note that certain actions or API calls may prompt immediate checking.

-#### readonly
+#### readOnly

 - Default: `false`

-- Whether to instantiate the editor to readonly mode.
+- Whether to instantiate the editor to read-only mode.

 #### styles